Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

    ```

 5. Implement the `deserialize()` function using the [`decodeStructure()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/decode-structure.html) DSL.
-   Inside its block, the lambda receiver is a [`CompositeDecoder`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/), which you use to call functions like [`decodeIntElement()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/decode-int-element.html) to decode each property:
+   Inside its block, the lambda receiver is a [`CompositeDecoder`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/), which you use to call functions like [`decodeIntElement()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/decode-int-element.html) to decode each property.

+   The decoding order may vary depending on the format.
+   Use the [`decodeElementIndex()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/decode-element-index.html) function to identify which `element()` to decode.
+   It returns [`CompositeDecoder.DECODE_DONE`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/-companion/-d-e-c-o-d-e_-d-o-n-e.html) when no more elements are left, which you can use to stop decoding the current structure.

    ```kotlin
    override fun deserialize(decoder: Decoder): Type =